alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 This converts a raw configuration dictionary (e.g., from a file) into a strongly typed `AppConfig`.
 With exceptions, control jumps to the `catch`; with null or status codes, you must branch explicitly. **Neither shape composes by itself** when you string multiple steps together; the calling code must coordinate the control flow. **We are responsible for managing the control flow via try/catch/return.**

-*Note on compile-time checks:* C#’s `definite-assignment analysis` prevents some misuse (e.g., using an unassigned local).
-The issue here isn’t uninitialized variables; it’s that *error flow is implicit and scattered*, so each call site must manually orchestrate `try/catch` and early returns.

 ---

 ### **Example 2: Try‑pattern as a tuple (fast‑fail without throwing on content)**